Bendasch/rust-chess/README.md

 - [x] Assert that player's piece is not yet on the field
 - [x] Loading FEN strings
 - [x] Test the FEN loading
-- [ ] Assert that the way to the target field is not blocked
+- [x] Assert that the way to the target field is not blocked
+- [x] Logic to discern whether a player is in check in a given position
 - [ ] Assert that the move will not result in the player being in check
 - [ ] Assert that the king doesn't move through check when castling
 - [ ] Implement en-passant and castling in the move execution